Lucky-ESA/iobroker.fritzboxdect/docs/en/README.md

 -   `States.responseXML` Response from command (States.sendCommand) as XML
 -   `States.sendCommand` send command (see below)
 -   `States.sendCommandPossible` All services as JSON
+-   `States.sendHTTPRequest` Read HTTP page
+-   `States.sendHTTPResponse` HTTP Content (Can be a JSON or HTML)
 -   `States.serialnumber` serial number
 -   `States.status` Status of the Fritzbox
 -   `States.upstream` Upstream in bits